PostHog/posthog.com/contents/docs/data-warehouse/join.md

 ### Joining

-External data can be joined on existing PostHog schemas and other external data tables.
-These joins will be saved and interpreted anytime they're accessed on the origin table.
-For example, if you import your stripe data and get a table `stripe_customers` and define a join between `events` and `stripe_customers`, you will then be able to query `SELECT stripe_customers.id FROM events`.
+You can join external data on existing PostHog schemas and other external data tables.
+These joins are saved and interpreted anytime they're accessed on the origin table.
+For example, if you import your Stripe data and get a table `stripe_customers` and define a join between `events` and `stripe_customers`, you can then query `SELECT stripe_customers.id FROM events`.

 #### Special Joins